vboyev-MSFT/defender-docs/defender-endpoint/api/get-assessment-browser-extensions.md

 GET /api/machines/browserextensionsinventoryExport
 ```

-### 2.4 Parameters

-- sasValidHours: The number of hours that the download URLs will be valid for (Maximum 24 hours)

-### 2.5 Properties
+### 2.4 Properties

 > [!NOTE]
 >
 > - The files are gzip compressed & in multiline JSON format.
-> - The download URLs are only valid for 3 hours.
-Otherwise you can use the parameter.
+> - The download URLs are only valid for 1 hour.
 > - For maximum download speed of your data, you can make sure you are downloading from the same Azure region that your data resides.

 <br>